 Most critical illness policies allow you to spend the proceeds at your own discretion.
-For instance, you can use the benefits to pay for mortgage payments, medical treatments not covered by health insurance, travel for medical care, and to pay down credit card bills.
+For instance, you can use the benefits to pay for mortgage payments, medical treatments not covered by health insurance and to pay down credit card bills.

 How are critical illness insurance benefits paid?

-Again, this may vary from provider to provider, but most insurers offer a lump-sum to be paid to the policy holder upon the diagnosis of a covered condition.
+Again, this may vary among insurance carriers, but most offer a lump-sum to be paid to the policy holder upon the diagnosis of a covered condition.

 Should I buy critical illness insurance?

 This is something you will want to discuss with a trusted financial professional who can assess your individual situation and make appropriate recommendations.